SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 The ``DiceGameDelegate`` protocol can be adopted to track the progress of a ``DiceGame``.
-Delegates should be weakly-owned in order to prevent reference cycles (see :ref:`AutomaticReferenceCounting_StrongReferenceCyclesBetweenClassInstances`).
-You can enforce this protection by denoting the protocol as class-only through inheriting from ``AnyObject`` (see :ref:`Protocols_ClassOnlyProtocols`).
+To prevent strong reference cycles, delegates should be declared as weak references, as discussed in :ref:`AutomaticReferenceCounting_StrongReferenceCyclesBetweenClassInstances`.
-Class-binding the protocol will later allow you to declare that the object implementing the delegate protocol must be ``weak``.
+Denoting the protocol as class-only will later allow you to declare that the delegate must use a weak reference.
+You denote a protocol as being class-only by inheriting from ``AnyObject``.
+For more information, see :ref:`Protocols_ClassOnlyProtocols`.

 Here's a version of the *Snakes and Ladders* game originally introduced in :doc:`ControlFlow`.
 This version is adapted to use a ``Dice`` instance for its dice-rolls;